jazwinn/Spatial-Data-Structure-using-Bounding-Volume-Hierarchy-BVH-/ReadMe.txt

+# Bouding Volume Hierachy

+Demonstration of a Bounding Volume Hierarchy (BVH) for spatial partitioning and acceleration of collision detection or ray tracing.

+## Demo

+##

 MODEL ASSETS REMOVED FOR COPYRIGHT REASON, PM FOR MORE DETAIL You can see visual representation of a bounding volume hierachy under "BVH project\Visual Graph"